Imagine for a moment what e-commerce marketing would be like without email….

 An effective e-commerce email strategy is dependent on a 360-degree view of your customers.
 A unified customer profile enables you to deliver personalized messaging, which customers today expect when they engage with any brand, including yours.
 Connected data also makes it much easier to measure the results of your email campaigns.

 Email is without a doubt the core channel for most brands, but it doesn’t exist in a vacuum.
-Email must work in cooperation with other outlets (web, SMS, mobile, and so on) to deliver a coherent, consistent brand experience.
+Email must work in cooperation with other outlets (web, SMS, mobile, and so on) as part of an omnichannel strategy to deliver a coherent, consistent brand experience.

 Automation and AI